 On successful completion of the course students will be able to:

-2. Critically evaluate health transitions and the relationships between poverty, development and other the social determinants of health
+2. Explain and critically evaluate health transitions and the relationships between poverty, development and other the social determinants of health;

-4. Identify and critique the role of current Groups and Organizations in Global Health and that of Development Assistance for Global Health.
+3. Identify and critique the role of current Groups and Organizations in Global Health and that of Development Assistance for Global Health;

-6. Understand health impacts and prioritise actions in response to global emergencies and population displacement
+5. Demonstrate an understanding of health impacts in response to global emergencies and population displacement.

 This course will include the following topics: